dictionaries

 green: make it pass

-I change the assertion and paste the value from the terminal
+I add the value from the terminal as an expectation

 self.assertEqual(a_dictionary.popitem(), ('key', 'value'))